anadynamics/anadynamics.github.io/docs/troubleshooting.md

 ## Ubuntu linux installing

-### Errors when running CMake

-#### The imported target "CGAL::CGAL_Qt5" references the file "/usr/lib/x86_64-linux-gnu/libCGAL_Qt5.so.11.0.1" but this file does not exist...
+### The imported target "CGAL::CGAL_Qt5" references the file "/usr/lib/x86_64-linux-gnu/libCGAL_Qt5.so.11.0.1" but this file does not exist...

 Some Ubuntu versions have a failed CMakeLists.txt.
 This line should fix it: